SaschaZeGerman/loginbuddy/README.md

 Most social login providers use OpenID Connect and OAuth 2.0 to establish their OpenID Provider.
 However, these technologies offer multiple flows and scenarios and implementations often use different parameters.
 This makes it hard for developers who need to integrate to multiple OpenID Providers and provide a consistent user experience across their apps.

-The Loginbuddy is a container based solution that  implements an OpenID Connect client that can be used as proxy between an application (your application) and  an OpenID Provider.
+Loginbuddy is a container based solution that implements an OpenID Connect client that can be used as proxy between an application (your application) and an OpenID Provider.
 Your application only needs to communicate with Loginbuddy.
-After finishing the authentication and authorization with providers, Loginbuddy provides single response through a stable, normalized, interface to the application.
+After finishing the authentication and authorization flow with providers, Loginbuddy generates a single response through a stable, normalized, interface to the application.

 The high level design looks like this: